Alzheimer's Documentary Series

 >>That's true.

-No need for it to be perfect, though.
+No need for it to be perfect though.

-It's looking good so far.
+It's looking good so far, it's coming together.

->>Usually it's fun just to draw things, and then to hear her reactions, which have been very positive to what I've been doing.
+>>Usually it's fun just to draw things and then to hear her reactions, which have been very positive to what I've been doing.

-Sometimes I think, "Oh, this doesn't look so great."
+And I sometimes I think, "Oh, this doesn't look so great."

 And then she'll say, "Oh, that looks good."

-(both laughing) (jazz music) >>We need a new word.
+(laughs) (footsteps patter) >>We need a new word.

 Dementia is a degrading, demeaning word.